Script-eng/airbnb-clone-project/README.md

 *   **Properties & Bookings**: A `Property` can have many `Bookings`, but a `Booking` is for exactly one `Property`.
 (One-to-Many)
 *   **Bookings & Reviews**: A `Booking` can have at most one `Review`.
 This ensures a guest can only review a stay once.
 (One-to-One)
 *   **Bookings & Payments**: Each `Booking` is associated with one `Payment` transaction.
 (One-to-One)

+## ✨ Feature Breakdown

+This project is broken down into several core features that collectively create a functional booking platform.
+Each feature is designed to handle a specific part of the user journey for both guests and hosts.

+### 1. User Authentication & Profile Management
+This feature handles all aspects of user identity.
+It allows individuals to sign up for a new account, log in securely, and manage their personal profile information.
+This system is the gateway to the platform, ensuring that all actions are tied to a verified user, which is critical for secure bookings and listings.

+### 2. Property Listing & Management
+This is the core toolset for hosts.
+It enables property owners to create, edit, and manage their listings with details like descriptions, photos, pricing, and amenities.
+This feature is responsible for building the platform's inventory, giving hosts the control they need to market their spaces effectively.

+### 3. Search & Discovery
+The primary feature for guests, allowing them to search for available properties using filters like location, dates, and number of guests.
+The search results will be displayed in an intuitive way, making it easy for users to find and compare potential stays.
+An effective search mechanism is crucial for converting visitors into bookers.

+### 4. Booking & Reservation System
+This feature manages the entire reservation workflow.
+Guests can select travel dates, see a final price breakdown including fees, and submit a booking request.
+The system handles availability checks and confirms the reservation, forming the central transactional engine of the application.

+### 5. Review and Rating System
+After a stay is completed, this feature allows guests to leave a rating and a written review for the property.
+This builds a foundation of trust and transparency on the platform.
+Reviews help future guests make informed decisions and incentivize hosts to provide high-quality experiences.